-- ✓ A staff member from the Hospital will call you the day before your surgery, Monday to Friday (except holidays), between 2:30-4:30pm for your arrival time on the day of surgery.
+✓ A staff member from the Hospital will call you the day before your surgery, Monday to Friday (except holidays), between 2:30-4:30pm for your arrival time on the day of surgery.
 If your surgery is booked for a Monday, please call on the Friday before for your arrival time.
-(519) 245-1550 extension 5550 - Expect to be in hospital for zero one night (You will know the plan ahead of time).
+(519) 245-1550 extension 5550

+✓ Expect to be in hospital for zero - one night (You will know the plan ahead of time).
 Occasionally patients need to stay an extra night for monitoring.
-You need to arrange for a ride home before 11:00 am on the morning of discharge.
+If you are staying overnight in the hospital, you will need to arrange for a ride home before noon on the day of discharge.
 The number of nights you will stay in hospital depends on how well you are moving and your pain level.
 The surgeon and physiotherapist will determine when you will be discharged.
-If you are a candidate for same-day discharge, you will know ahead of time and discharge will be in the evening. - ✓ You may have 8 ounces or 240ml of clear liquid, for example water, apple juice, ginger ale, black tea or coffee BUT NO MILK or CREAM in it - ✓ Bring the following items with you (please label all items with your name): - Current medications and over-the-counter supplements in their original containers - o Standard walker (no wheels) and cane or crutches to assist with walking - o Supportive shoes or slippers with rubber non-slip soles - Loose-fitting clothes (pants/shorts and shirt) and light-weight robe - A small overnight bag with clothes and personal care items - o Cryotherapy device - o This guide booklet
+If you are a candidate for same-day discharge, you will know ahead of time and discharge will be in the late afternoon/evening.

+- ✓ You may have 8 ounces or 240ml of clear liquid, for example water, apple juice, ginger ale, black tea or coffee BUT NO MILK or CREAM in it. - ✓ Bring the following items with you (please label all items with your name): - Current medications and over-the-counter supplements in their original containers - Standard walker (no wheels) and cane or crutches to assist with walking - Supportive shoes or slippers with rubber non-slip soles - Loose-fitting clothes (pants/shorts and shirt) and light-weight robe - A small overnight bag with clothes and personal care items - Cryotherapy device - o This guide booklet